rust-lang/rust/text/0000-erfc-post-build-contexts.md

 the target architecture, and `--test` is too specific for tests). `--post-build-target` is one rather verbose suggestion.

+We also need to settle on a command name, `cargo context` and `cargo post-build` don't quite capture what's going on.

 ## Standardizing the output

 We should probably provide a crate with useful output formatters and